-Enographiae was established in 2018 as a groundbreaking digital cartography project aimed at promoting the viticultural heritage of cultural landscapes.
+Enographiae was founded in 2018 as an innovative digital cartography project dedicated to showcasing the viticultural heritage of cultural landscapes.

 Architect and Urban Planner